dericknganyu/EIT_dataset_generation/README.md

 ✦ dataset_textures      : The datasets with inclusions of variable conductivity in folders.

+✦ dataset_constant      : The datasets with constant conductivity in folder.

 ✦ python_helper_scripts : more useful python scripts and jupyter (ipython) notebooks

 ✦ matlab_helper_scripts : more useful matlab scripts